-There are several species of aphids that attack forage crops.
+Several species of aphids attack forage crops.
 The pea aphid is the most common species in alfalfa and clovers.
-The pea aphid is a small, soft, green, inactive insect usually found in colonies on the new stems and leaves of the plants.
+It is a small, soft, green, inactive insect usually found in colonies on the new stems and leaves of the plants.

 It sucks the sap of a plant.
 Heavy infestations cause a curling of the new leaves and weaken and stunt the plant.
-The aphid is usually most abundant in the cool, early and late parts of the season.
-The aphids are attacked by many natural enemies (lady beetles, small parasitic wasps, diseases, and others) that usually keep their numbers down.
-However, they do appear in damaging numbers in some fields each year and the grower should check the tips of the stems for aphids each time he checks for other insects.
-A spray for their control is needed only if nearly every stem has a colony of aphids.
-The insecticide should be applied as a spray to fully cover the plants.
-Use at least 15 gallons of spray per acre in small plants and at least 20 gallons per acre in tall alfalfa if ground sprayers are used.
-Aerial sprays should be applied at one gallon per acre to small plants and two gallons per acre to larger plants.
+The aphid is usually most abundant in cool, early and late parts of the season.
+The aphids are attacked by many natural enemies (lady beetles, small parasitic wasps, diseases and others) that usually